Why Unmarried Couples Need Estate Planning Advice More Than Ever?

 This means:

-Without a will, even long term partners can be left financially vulnerable.
-Estate planning for unmarried couples ensures that assets pass according to intention rather than default legal rules.
+Without a will, even long-term partners can be left financially vulnerable.
+Estate planning for unmarried couples ensures that assets pass according to your intentions rather than default legal rules.

 By creating a structured estate plan, cohabiting partners can: